mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"Well shouldn't you go after them?"

 	"I can't do that right now.
-Ginnu is down here and she's fallen pretty badly.
-I need a hot tip to cauterize."
+Ginnu is down here and thi fell pretty hard.
+I need a hot tip to cauterize a wound."

 	She gasped and then darted to a corner of the room where she picked up a pouch and immediately handed them to Kipnu who immediately noticed the pouch was still warm.
 She said, "I saw a vial of Kanosin and a hot tip in this bag."